Radiologic Sciences Requirements

 Sonography is a diagnostic medical procedure that uses high frequency sound waves (ultrasound) to produce dynamic visual images of organs, tissues, or blood flow inside the body.
 This type of procedure is called a sonogram.
 There are several areas of specialization in the field of Sonography.
 While most Sonographers work in hospitals, many will also find employment in clinics, private practice physician offices, public health facilities, laboratories, and other medical settings performing examinations in their areas of specialization.
 Career advancement opportunities exist in education, administration, research, and in commercial sales and education/application specialists.

-Students who are accepted into the Sonography program as a freshman or a sophomore will receive a minor in Health Care Management by completion of the additional requirements.
-Year three transfer students or students who are accepted into the Sonography program as a Junior must complete the Health Care Management minor requirements.
-Some of the additional requirements may be substituted for those newly transfer or newly accepted Junior students.
+Students who are accepted into the Sonography program as a 1st Year student or a 2nd Year student will receive a minor in Health Care Management by completion of the additional requirements.
+Year three transfer students or students who are accepted into the Sonography program as a 3rd Year student must complete the Health Care Management minor requirements.
+Some of the additional requirements may be substituted for those newly transfer or newly accepted 3rd Year students.

-Within the Diagnostic Medical Sonography Program, each student must complete RAD 349U, RAD 359C, RAD 359U, RAD 369, RAD 379A, RAD 379B, RAD 389, RAD 399A, RAD 399B, RAD 399C, RAD 459A, RAD 459B, RAD 479A, RAD 479B, and RAD 489 with a grade of "C" or higher and RAD 409A and 409B with a grade of "B" or higher.
+Within the Diagnostic Medical Sonography Program, each student must complete: RAD 329, RAD 349U, RAD 359C, RAD 359U, RAD 369, RAD 379C, RAD 379U, RAD 389, RAD 399A, RAD 399B, RAD 399C, RAD 459A, RAD 459B, RAD 479A, RAD 479B, and RAD 489 with a grade of "C" or higher and RAD 409A and RAD 409B with a grade of "B" or higher.
 Any student not completing the above mentioned requirements will not be allowed to graduate/progress through the Sonography Program and must re-apply for admission into the program through the program's online application process.

-Competitive Admission Process - Radiologic Sciences - Medical Sonography
+Competitive Admission Process - Radiologic Sciences – Diagnostic Medical Sonography

 - The RADS program is a fall only competitive admissions program.